 A guardian’s paramount responsibility is always acting in the ward’s best interest.
 This duty entails making decisions that promote the ward’s well-being, safety, and overall welfare.
 Guardians must consider the ward’s preferences and wishes to the extent possible while weighing medical advice and other relevant factors.

 Texas Guardians must fulfill reporting requirements to the court overseeing the guardianship arrangement.
-These reports typically include details about the ward’s current status.
-This could mean living conditions, medical updates, financial transactions, and any significant changes in circumstances.
+These reports typically include details about the ward’s current status, which could include living conditions, medical updates, financial transactions, and any significant changes in circumstances.
 By providing regular reports, guardians ensure transparency and accountability in their decision-making.

 When the ward cannot manage its finances independently, the court may grant the guardian authority to manage its financial affairs.
-This responsibility involves prudent management of assets, payment of bills, filing taxes on behalf of the ward, and protecting the ward’s financial interests from exploitation or mismanagement.
+This responsibility involves prudent asset management, bill payment, tax filing on behalf of the ward, and protection of the ward’s financial interests from exploitation or mismanagement.

 While guardianship involves making decisions on the ward’s behalf, guardians must also promote the ward’s autonomy and independence to the extent possible.
 This may involve involving the ward in decision-making processes, respecting their preferences and desires when feasible, and supporting efforts to enhance their self-reliance and decision-making skills.